 Dedicated assemblies or additional assemblies are possible with careful planning.
-If you require any more information see our Workshop Fees.
+If you require any more information see our Workshop Fees and contact us.
 Our staff will be delighted to hear from you.

 We provide costumes for early years and arrange the lessons to suit their attention span and abilities.
 The workshops contain the following items:

-This happy parent got dressed up and joined in the fun learning with her young children at a school in Gloucester.
+This happy parent got dressed up and joined in the fun learning with her children at a Gloucester school.
 We are more than happy to encourage parents to get involved with the workshops and the children absolutely love it!